Icon

 Primary brain tumours are tumours that start in the brain and have not spread there from somewhere else in the body.
 They can be either malignant or benign.

-Secondary brain tumours are tumours in the brain that has occurred because cancer cells from a cancer in another part of the body have spread to the brain i.e. they are always malignant.
+Secondary brain tumours are tumours in the brain that have occurred because cancer cells from a cancer in another part of the body have spread to the brain i.e. they are always malignant.
 Your doctor will be able to tell you if your brain tumour is a primary or secondary tumour.

 Benign brain tumour